modular/modular/KGEN/docs/public/programming-manual.md

         return (lhs + rhs).reduce_add()
 ```

-This makes use of the "`@parameter if`" feature, which is an if statement that
+This makes use of the `@parameter if` feature, which is an if statement that
 runs at compile time.
 It requires that its condition be a valid parameter
 expression, and ensures that only the live branch of the if is compiled into
 the program.